Staff Photo Credit: Robert Streiffer

 Realizing sanctuary space and funding were limited, but the need for primate retirement was on the rise, Kerwin pursued a Master’s in Business Administration so that she could manage Primates Incorporated and bring various volunteers and supporters together to increase awareness about the need to help monkeys retire from labs into sanctuaries.

-She wears multiple hats and currently donates her time when she fills in for animal care staff, coordinates outreach activities, and plans benefits.
-She is paid for up to five hours per week for grant writing since fundraising development is so vital for the organization.
+She wears multiple hats and currently donates her time leading the organization and filling in for care staff.
+She is paid up to seven hours per week for grant writing and event coordination since fundraising development is so vital for the organization.

 Fallon Mullen / Animal Care Manager